Gluteus maximus: Clinical significance

 Functional assessment can be useful in assessing injuries to the gluteus maximus and surrounding muscles.

 The 30-second chair-to-stand test measures a participant's ability to stand up from a seated position as many times as possible in a thirty-second period of time.
 Testing the number of times a person can stand up in a thirty-second period helps assess strength, flexibility, pain, and endurance, which can help determine how far along a person is in rehabilitation, or how much work is still to be done.

 The piriformis test measures flexibility of the gluteus maximus.
 This requires a trained professional and is based on the angle of external and internal rotation in relation to normal range of motion without injury or impingement.

 Other animals

 The gluteus maximus is larger in size and thicker in humans than in other primates.
+Specifically, it is approximately 1.6 times larger relative to body mass compared to chimpanzees and comprises about 18.3% of total hip musculature mass versus 11.7% in chimpanzees.
 Its large size is one of the most characteristic features of the muscular system in humans, connected as it is with the power of maintaining the trunk in the erect posture.
 Other primates have much flatter hips and cannot sustain standing erectly.

-In other primates, the correlate to the human gluteus maximus consists of the ischiofemoralis, a small muscle that corresponds to the human gluteus maximus and originates from the ilium and the sacroiliac ligament, and the gluteus maximus proprius, a large muscle that extends from the ischial tuberosity to a relatively more distant insertion on the femur.
+In other primates, the correlate to the human gluteus maximus consists of the ischiofemoralis, a small muscle that corresponds to the human gluteus maximus and originates from the ilium and the ligaments of the sacroiliac, and the gluteus maximus proprius, a large muscle that extends from the ischial tuberosity to a relatively more distant insertion on the femur.
 In adapting to bipedal gait, reorganization of the attachment of the muscle as well as the moment arm was required.

+Running

+The human gluteus maximus plays multiple important functional roles, particularly in running rather than walking.
+During running, it helps control trunk flexion, aids in decelerating the swing leg, and contributes to hip extension.
+During level walking, the muscle shows minimal activity, suggesting its enlargement was not primarily adapted for walking.

+The muscle's size and position make it uniquely suited for controlling trunk position during rapid movements and stabilizing the trunk against flexion.
+While traditionally associated with maintaining erect posture, evidence suggests its enlargement was more likely selected for its role in running capability and trunk stabilization during various dynamic activities.
+These adaptations would have been particularly important for activities like running and climbing in early human evolution.